DIY Outdoor Curtains From Drop Cloths

 I ironed them and then hung them for a few days and the folds were gone.

-I suggest using tie backs if you get a lot of wind so that they don’t get ruined.
+I suggest using tie backs if you get a lot of wind so they don’t get ruined.
 Also, with the clips that I used (you can see a photo in the outdoor curtain rod post) it is really easy to take them down during the winter months.